The only thing that is more important than the quality of the artwork and texts is the idea behind them. That is what I understand as the “concept”.

 Developing POS sales promotions is a very satisfying task, because the work is always result-driven and you get a very direct feedback if your idea worked or not.

-An average +25% turnover across all Schultheiss POS promotions within the Berlin beverage retail market and an amazing +15% revenue across all of Germany in the Leerdammer “heart of gold” loyalty promotion provide solid proof that delivering ideas tailored to the specific target group pays out.
+An average +25% turnover across all Schultheiss POS promotions within the Berlin beverage retail market and an amazing +15% revenue across all of Germany in the Leerdammer “Heart of Gold” loyalty promotion provide solid proof that delivering ideas tailored to the specific target group pays out.

-The briefing of any client is just the starting point for me.
+The briefing of the client is just the starting point for me.
 I take a deeper look into the market, ask back if I don’t understand a detail and make suggestions for restructuring your portfolio to get better sales results.

 Long before I even started to work in advertising, I was a storyteller.
 Not only because I was (and am) an avid tabletop roleplaying game player and “game master” (although that certainly helped), but also because I loved to see characters, streets, cities, entire worlds come to life – and to see them developing a life on their own.

 Meanwhile, marketing has rediscovered storytelling as the most potent tool to engage audiences and to give a brand a greater emotional value.
 Storytelling is effective, because we may click on an ad and still be offended by your sales pitch if it is too blunt.
 We do not want to see ads.
 But we love to hear a good story.